GeorgeHernandez/GeorgeHernandez/Heuristics.md

         - Start by stating the time frame, purpose, key contact info, breaks, availability of recordings/notes, etc.
         - Account for bio breaks for using the restroom, nourishment, stretching, etc.
     - Meeting should be recorded or someone should take notes.
 Somtimes it is helpful take notes that the people can see so that there is no doubt about what was communicated.
     - Start meetings a bit later than the stated time because there are always late comers.
+Plus people can set an alarm for the stated time and still be on time for virtual meetings.
+    - End meetings a bit earlier than the stated time.
     - Discussions that are not strictly on the agenda for all attendees should be reserved for sidebars, later meetings, etc.

 ## 1.10.
 Humane actions (HOW/WHY)